 Specific responsibilities for BFP management staff begin with a review of the plan with their immediate staff.
-Planned actions in the event of an impending disaster are articulated with staff to ensure that an orderly preparation is made with the least disruption in the service delivery system.
-An emergency alert system, Remind, was implemented, using cell phone notifications.
-This is the primary communication used to update staff.
-This is a voluntary system, and all employees are strongly encouraged to sign up for the notifications.
+Planned actions in the event of an impending disaster are articulated with staff to ensure that an orderly preparation is made with the least disruption to the service delivery system.
+An emergency alert system, utilizing cell phone notifications, is the primary communication tool used to update staff.
+This is a mandatory system, and all employees are required to sign up for the notifications.
+The Chief Financial Officer is responsible for sending out the emergency alert system notifications, and the President and Chief Executive Officer approves all messaging prior to distribution.

-The Chief Financial Officer is responsible to maintain an emergency management kit that includes BFP checks, a check register, copies of the tax-exempt certificate, and other company documents deemed necessary.
-In preparation for a hurricane, once the CEO or designee announces impending office closures, the Chief Financial Officer will withdraw \$2,500.00 in cash from the BFP account to purchase goods and services for the company, families, or agency needs, in the event that damage from the storm precludes purchasing with a credit card or check.
+The Chief Financial Officer is responsible for maintaining an emergency management kit that includes BFP checks, a check register, copies of the tax-exempt certificate, and other company documents deemed necessary.
+In preparation for a hurricane, once the President and Chief Executive Officer, or designee, announces impending office closures, the Chief Financial Officer will withdraw \$2,500 in cash from the BFP account to purchase goods and services for the company, families, or agency needs, if damage from the storm precludes purchasing with a credit card or check.
 The Chief Financial Officer is responsible for keeping accurate records and implementing policies for the use of these funds.

 The IT Contractor, CNI, maintains a redundant computer system that is housed at a remote location with backup power, ensuring continuous and uninterrupted network accessibility and backup of all data systems.
 This system supports the accounting functions of the agency, as well as supports care management activities throughout Brevard County.
-The contact number for IT issues in the event of an office closure is 321-752-2743 option 2.
-The Senior Executive of Data Analytics and IT, and CNI, are responsible for sending out the Remind cell phone notices.

 The Human Resources Director maintains a current listing of all BFP staff, which contains home addresses as well as emergency contact information.
 This information is made available to the President and Chief Executive Officer, Executive Leadership Team, and members of the Emergency Leadership Team.
-The Chief Communications Officer is the primary contact for the coordination of child welfare disaster planning, communication with the local media, other state, and child welfare entities, and the BFP provider network.
-Any updates are communicated to the Senior Executive of Data Analytics and IT, so that employees remain informed via the Remind protocol.
-The Senior Executive of Data Analytics and IT serves as backup for all the functions assigned to the Chief Financial Officer.

-Employees are aware that they may be required to perform necessary tasks to assist clients, other employees, or the public during a period of natural disaster or other extreme emergency where a clear danger to life and property may exist.
-In addition to assigned responsibilities, employees should be prepared to serve as a backup for other employees in the event of emergency.
-This includes, but is not limited to, such critical tasks that are vital and necessary to the function and safety of the agency and children and families served.
-Staff members should be aware that they may be asked to work longer shifts, possibly at an alternate job site from their usual place of employment, should a disaster/emergency occur.
-They would not be asked to perform a task that would endanger them physically, but staff might find themselves using skills that they have acquired during their career or in other work or life situations.
-Some examples of tasks that could be assigned are as follows: crisis counseling in an emergency shelter, transporting clients to service locations or shelters, distributing food and clothing at designated sites, determining eligibility for emergency or routine benefits, management of an emergency shelter, performing registration and referral tasks at disaster assistance center locations, performing surveys and assessments, assisting with services to the public in a Red Cross shelter, etc. BFP is a Community Based Care agency and are duty bound to provide extended services associated with the public's welfare during a disaster/emergency condition.
-In addition, supervisors and care managers assure that a current Disaster Preparedness Plan is on file for each client's case file.
+The President and Chief Executive Officer is the primary contact for the coordination of child welfare disaster planning, communication with the local media, other state, and child welfare entities, and the BFP provider network.

-All staff will assist in assuring that client safety is a priority during an emergency.
+Employees may be required to perform necessary tasks to assist clients, other employees, or the public during periods of extreme emergency where a clear danger to life and property may exist.
+Examples of tasks that could be assigned are as follows: crisis counseling in an emergency shelter, transporting clients to service locations or shelters, distributing food and clothing at designated sites, determining eligibility for emergency or routine benefits, management of an onsite emergency shelter, performing registration and referral tasks at disaster assistance center locations, performing surveys, assessments, or assisting with services to the public in a Red Cross shelter.
+In addition to assigned tasks, employees should be prepared to serve as a backup for other employees in the event of an emergency.
+This includes, but is not limited to, critical tasks that are vital and necessary to the function and safety of the agency and the children and families served.
+Staff members may be asked to work longer shifts, possibly at an alternate job site, should a disaster/emergency occur.
+Staff will not be asked to perform any task that would endanger them physically.
+All staff will assist in assuring client safety is a priority during an emergency.